 The Paralegal sector does not come under any statutory regulation, unlike solicitors, barristers and chartered legal executives.
-However, Paralegals have relied upon NALP to act as a self-regulatory paralegal membership body of the sector for 30 years.
+However, Paralegals have relied upon NALP to act as a self-regulatory paralegal membership body of the sector for over 30 years.

 As part of this role, we impose strict criteria on our members to abide by NALP Codes of Conduct and ensure that each member understands, and adheres to, the standards expected in the industry.
 This includes ensuring our members avoid ‘Holding-out’ - which means exactly that: holding oneself out to be a solicitor, barrister or chartered legal executive.
 Making such a claim would be a criminal offence.

 Therefore, anyone can describe themselves as a paralegal (whether or not they have qualifications experience or training) but it is illegal to describe or infer that they are a solicitor or barrister or chartered legal executive unless they have actually qualified through the prescribed route set by the regulatory authorities:

 Regulatory Body: Solicitors Regulation Authority (SRA),

 Membership Body: The Law Society of England and Wales